spryker/spryker-docs/docs/acp/user/sync-api.md

 - controller name that will handle the request,
 - model name that will be used to fulfill your business logic.

-For example, `/customers/addresses` generates code within the CustomersBackendApi or CustomersFrontendApi module (see [application Type](#application-type)).
+For example, `/customers/addresses` generates code within the CustomersBackendApi or CustomersFrontendApi module (see [Application type](#application-type)).
 The controller name that will be executed to handle the request will be `AddressesController` and the model name will be `Addresses`.

 ### Extension